Tracing and Reversing Edits in LLMs: Related Work

 \section{Related Work}

-KEs can be categorized as either parameter-modifying, i.e., changing model parameters~\citep{mitchell2022fast, meng2022locating}, or parameter-preserving, i.e., methods that rely on memory-modules~\citep{mitchell2022memory, wang2024wise} or the in-context abilities of LLMs~\citep{zheng-etal-2023-edit} to produce the desired changes.
+\paragraph{Knowledge Editing.} KEs can be categorized as either parameter-modifying, i.e., changing model parameters~\citep{mitchell2022fast, meng2022locating}, or parameter-preserving, i.e., methods that rely on memory-modules~\citep{mitchell2022memory, wang2024wise} or the in-context abilities of LLMs~\citep{zheng-etal-2023-edit} to produce the desired changes.
 Parameter-modifying KEs include two approaches: 1) Meta-learning KEs~\citep{mitchell2022fast, tan23malmen} that train hypernetworks to predict the necessary shift in model parameters for editing knowledge; 2) Locate-and-edit KEs~\citep{meng2022locating, meng2023memit} that first identify specific modules responsible for storing knowledge in the model, and then directly adapt these modules.
 Locate‐and‐edit methods are especially attractive to malicious attackers because they require as few as one data instance to adapt each fact, and are highly performant.
-Our work focuses on ROME, a locate-and-edit KE, since recent work~\citep{youssef2025positioneditinglargelanguage} shows that ROME is widely used in research on malicious knowledge editing.
+Recent work~\citep{youssef2025positioneditinglargelanguage} shows that locate-and-edit methods such as \rome~\citep{meng2022locating} are widely used in malicious knowledge editing.